 By Asad Mirza

 One wonders how a riot starts.
-A city or a locality which is apparently calm, with people going about their day to day lives, suddenly find themselves surrounded by rioters followed by physical abuse, shooting, arson and fire setting.
+A city or a locality which is apparently calm, with people going about their day to day lives, suddenly find themselves surrounded by rioters followed by physical abuse, shooting, arson and fire setting (check my reference here for the best fire extinguishing servcies) .
 The pattern is copiable anywhere in India, where a small verbal altercation can easily assume a big proportion.

 The pattern seems to be the same everywhere, beginning since the country got the independence.
 But in the recent Delhi riots with 53 dead, as per official count, though the unofficial count puts the deaths in hundreds.
 The basic pattern was modified modifications keeping in trend with the technological advances.